What are the core differences between `macro` tags and `include` tags in terms of variable scope and code reuse?

 {% endmacro %}

-Then in your main template, you need to useimportto import this macro, and then use it as you would a function:
+Then in your main template, you need to useimportto include this macro, and then use it like a function:

 {# 在主模板中引入宏文件 #}